moritzsalla/cci-physcomp/week-1/README.md

 # Simple Simon Says Game

 Brief: Get playful with buttons and LEDS.
-Make a simple timing game such as Simon Says with at least 3 levels and a clear start and end.
-Have 3 buttons for interaction and make it so you press the first botton to start the game.
-When the game is over, all 3 LEDS should come on and stay in until the start button is pressed again.
+Make a simple timing game such as __Simon Says__ with at least __3 levels__ and a __clear start and end__.
+Have __3 buttons for interaction__ and make it so you __press the first botton to start the game__. __When the game is over, all 3 LEDS should come on and stay in until the start button is pressed again__.
 If you have an idea for a better game, give it a go.
 I'm open to you editing these briefs.
 This is graduate school, have fun.

 Simon says example: https://create.arduino.cc/projecthub/Arduino_Scuola/a-simple-simon-says-game-25ba99